vsolina/micropython-web-editor/README.md

 * File saving does not work well with large files yet
 * This editor was mostly written and debugged using itself
 * esp8266 does not have enough RAM to run all required components (yet)
-* When using the IDE, Internet connection is required because Ace is hosted on cdnjs (to reduce storage requirements)
-*  but it's possible to bundle required ace.js files on Controller's flash (raise an Issue and I'll explain how to do it)
+* When using the IDE, Internet connection is required because Ace is hosted on cdnjs (to reduce storage requirements); but it's possible to bundle required ace.js files on Controller's flash (raise an Issue and I'll explain how to do it)